 Abuse and Assault Claim Solicitors

-If you have been the victim of physical, sexual or emotional abuse even if it did not occur recently, you may be entitled to make a claim for the physical and psychological harm caused.
+If you have been the victim of physical, sexual or emotional abuse even if it did not occur recently, you may be entitled to make a compensation claim for the physical and psychological harm caused.

 Many abuse claims are brought by people who suffered abuse when they were children.
 Abuse may have occurred in different situations including whilst in the care of the local authority or foster carers, by a person in a position of trust or by a family member.
 Claims can be brought against the person or persons who abused you or against the organisation responsible.
 Although compensation cannot change the past it can help victims to rebuild their lives and move on from the trauma.